beckym223/manual_work/E6_long_edited.md

 decade or more and high rates of population growth occurred in the 1960's and the 1970's.
 For example, between 1960 and 1978, in the 38
-research.
-In addition, then and for at least the next century, the results of agricultural research were public goods- once a discovery was made, it became available to all.
-The private sector cannot afford to significantly invest in public goods.
-Today a significant fraction of agricultural research is undertaken in the private sector due to legal protection for intellectual property rights.
-7The declines in total fertility rates in several European countries from 1875 to 1900 were very rapid-Germany, 48 percent; Sweden, 46 percent; England and Wales, 42 per- cent; Italy, 30 percent.
-In the United States the decline was 30 percent (Livi-Bacci, 1992 p.
-122).
-These declines were actually greater than what occurred in a similar period in the low-income developing countries as a group but the de- clines occurred much later in the demographic transition.

 ### ---Economics-2000-0-10.txt---